Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 CholesterolNo vegetable food contains cholesterol; not even those rich in fats such as nuts.
 Additionally, they help lower blood cholesterol levels.Cholesterol is only observed in foods of animal origin.
 All animal secretions and tissues except honey and other beehive products contain cholesterol.

-HeartHeart healthy and helps avoids arteriosclerosis.Milk products, eggs, and meat are associated with coronary disease.
+HeartHeart health and helps avoid arteriosclerosis.Milk products, eggs, and meat are associated with coronary disease.

 CancerContain substances that counteract the effect of carcinogens consumed as an ingredient of other foods or as a consequence of environmental pollution.
-Additionally, they stop the development of cancerous cells.Several research relates the liberal use of milk, eggs, and meat to various types of cancer.
-On the other hand, yogurt and fermented milk products have a prophylactic effect.
+Additionally, they stop the development of cancerous cells.No vegetable food contains cholesterol, not even those rich in fats such as nuts.
+Additionally, they help lower blood cholesterol levels.

 The Healing Power of Vegetables